Deceased Donor Kidney Transplant

 While you wait, it’s vital that you remain ready to take advantage of any transplant offers.
 You must:

-- Remain ready to travel here on short notice, particularly if you live a long ways away (if you need to move to the area, your transplant coordinator can connect you with resources)
+• Remain ready to travel to Durham on short notice, particularly if you live far away (if you need to move to the area, your transplant coordinator can connect you with resources).

-Every kidney that is offered for a transplant receives a kidney donor profile index (KDPI) score that ranges from 0 percent to 100 percent.
+Every kidney offered for a transplant receives a kidney donor profile index (KDPI) score that ranges from 0% to 100%.
 The score identifies how long a kidney is likely to function compared to other kidneys.
-For example, a KDPI score of 20 percent means the kidney is likely to function longer than 80 percent of other available kidneys.
+For example, a KDPI score of 20% means the kidney is likely to function longer than 80% of other available kidneys.

 Our team will offer kidneys after careful consideration of the characteristics of the donor/organ and your specific situation.

-You are not required to accept offers of organs with a KDPI higher than 85 percent; you can decline with no penalty.
-Despite the score, with careful selection, these kidneys are likely to provide you want you need with less waiting time.
+You are not required to accept offers of organs with a KDPI higher than 85% or from a donor with hepatitis C; you can decline with no penalty.
+However, with careful selection, these options can provide you with the kidney you need in less time.

 Kidney transplant surgery takes place at Duke University Hospital.
 Pre- and post-transplant appointments take place at our nephrology clinics in Durham.